OWASP/www-project-threat-dragon/tab_roadmap.md

 allow design files to be backwardly compatible to Threat Dragon json:
 * reads json file and converts to mxgraph native xml
 * converts from mxgraph native xml and writes as json file

-be strictly open source
-* avoid using languages or frameworks maintained outside the open source community